 Starting An Essential Oils Business Through Affiliate Marketing

-Many manufacturers use their marketing budget to pay people skilled in internet marketing to advertise their oils.
+Many manufacturers use their marketing budget to pay people skilled in internet or social marketing to advertise their essential oils and oil-infused products.
 This is very common among bloggers, social media influencers, and email marketers.

 This is probably the easiest way of making money.
 When you write about something in either a blog post, email, social media post, email, or website, you can link to products that correspond with what you’re talking about, and make a small commission from any subsequent sales.